What is the Fitzgerald Key?

 Fitzgerald Key: Considerations & Questions

-Every AAC user is DIFFERENT and has their own unique way of communicating (as do us all).
+Every AAC user is DIFFERENT and has their own unique way of communicating (as do we all).
 Therefore, it is important to note that the AAC language system and display for each user can vary.
-What do we mean by that?
-Well, the Modified Fitzgerald Key could certainly be highly beneficial for one AAC user and not make a big difference in use with another AAC user.
-I have personally seen both results.
+This means that the Modified Fitzgerald Key could certainly be highly beneficial for one AAC user and not make a big difference in use with another AAC user.
+(I have personally seen both results!)

 Questions you can ask yourself:

-• Does the individual present with any sensory or neurological differences that could be sensitive to certain colors or displays?
+- Does the individual present with any sensory or neurological differences that could make them sensitive to certain colors or displays?

 How can I incorporate the Modified Fitzgerald Key?

-If you are a speech-language pathologist (SLP) or someone working with an individual with an AAC system, there are many ways that you can incorporate this practice.
-If you have asked yourself the questions above and still determined, this could positively impact the communication functions of the user, here are a few additional ways to support this practice:
+If you are a speech-language pathologist (SLP) or someone working with an individual who uses an AAC system, there are many ways that you can incorporate this practice.
+If you have asked yourself the questions above and determined that this could positively impact the communication functions of the user, here are a few additional ways to support this practice:

-• Determine what form of color-coding (e.g., using specific color for buttons vs. button borders) is preferred by the AAC user and supports efficient communication.
-Additionally, to what degree (e.g., using only a few colors from the Modified Fitzgerald Key vs. using all of them).
+- Determine what form of color-coding (e.g., using a specific color for buttons vs. button borders) is preferred by the AAC user and supports efficient communication.
+Additionally, to what degree (e.g., using only a few colors from the Modified Fitzgerald Key vs. using all of them)?
 Either way, keep these forms consistent across the user’s system.

 Citations/further resources: